6 Tips for Planting a Beautiful Container Garden Every Time

 - Concrete: Concrete containers can take any type of weather.
 Be careful when placing your concrete planters because they are extremely heavy and even more difficult to move once they're filled with soil and plants.

 - Metal: Galvanized tubs and buckets are great options for container gardens.
-However, beware when using a metal container, as plants can get hot quickly.
+However, beware when using a metal container because they will heat up quickly in the sun and cook your plants.
 To protect the plants, line the container with garden fabric and place it in a shady spot.

-- Repurposed containers: Choose old baskets, tin buckets, bird baths, and watering containers to house your favorite plants.
+- Repurposed Containers: Choose old baskets, tin buckets, birdbaths, and watering containers to house your favorite plants.
 The thrifted look is stylish and rustic.

-- 10" to 12" pot can house 3-6 plants
+- 10" to 12" pot can house 3-4 plants

-- 14" to 16" pot can house 4-8 plants
+- 14" to 16" pot can house 5-7 plants

-- 16" to 20" pot can house 6-12 plants
+- 16" to 20" pot can house 6-9 plants

 - Filler: Fillers tend to be more rounded or mounded plants and serve the purpose of making the container look full.
 These are generally placed in front of or around the thriller.
 In a long and narrow container like a window box, fillers are placed midway between the edge of the container and the thriller variety.